KamilleModules/Ekom/doc/my/thoughts/product-details.md

 So, while implementing this first "complex" product, I found out that to override the default quantity with the current ekom system you had to modify code in multiple places.

+Basically, I made a few improvements at the ekom level:

+- ekom has now a built-in way of handling virtual quantities: it uses both properties of the box model:
+            - quantity
+            - cartQuantity
+            - ?virtual_quantity (virtualQty?)

+Basically, the idea is that if virtualQty is set, then use virtualQty, otherwise, ekom computes the virtualQty using the following formulae:

+- virtualQty = quantity - cartQuantity

+Note: the virtualQty override was born to overpass the limitations of the formulae which doesn't necessary work for all cases (like ekomEvents module "à la carte" courses system).

+!!!
+WHAT'S BELOW IN THIS SECTION MIGHT BE DEPRECATED...
-Rather than trying to change the ekom core code to make it easier for implementors, this time I rather decided to list the places where code needs to be changed, as I thought it was the best solution in this case for some reasons.
+Apart from that, rather than trying to change the ekom core code to make it easier for implementors, this time I rather decided to list the places where code needs to be changed, as I thought it was the best solution in this case for some reasons.

-Anyway, the places are:
+Anyway, the places are (might be deprecated, I don't know):

 - Hooks::Ekom_Product_updateStockQuantity